goforryan/expedition33freeaimshot/README.md

     <li>Energising Shell: Give 2 AP on applying Shell.</li>
     <li>Caps AP at 9 and loops until AP is gone.</li>
   </ul>
-  <li>Runs the simulation based on the inputed target sample size, adding each one to an array and averaging them together.</li>
+  <li>The second function runs one million simulations and calculates the average number of shots for multiple sample sizes.</li>
-  <li>Charts the frequency distribution for the number of shots.</li>
+  <li>The third function creates a probability distribution for a given number of shots occuring.</li>
 </ul>

 <h2>📈 Example Output</h2>